 This usually explicitly means streaming of the frames since it makes no difference what sprite frame is handled dynamically.
 This method involves dynamically allocating sprite positions in VRAM and keeping a list of allocated and free slots.

 VRAM is just one of the manageable resources.
 The other is the actual number of sprites and their composition.
 It is rare when a game element takes up just a single sprite.
-Either it is combined of multiple sprites or the same sprites are repeated but at different locations.
+Either it is combined with multiple sprites or the same sprites are repeated but at different locations.

 Static OAM Usage